-Coins mention in the bible that were in circulation in the Holy Land during Jesus’ life.
+Coins in circulation in the Holy Land during Jesus’ life.

 In 37 B.C.
 King Herod the Great was placed on the throne of Judaea by the Romans.
 Herod and his successors issued only bronze coins.

 On this coin: obverse a tripod with a ceremonial bowl on top and the legend reads ‘of King Herod’.
 On the reverse is a helmet with cheekpieces.

 When Herod heard of the birth of Jesus was troubled.
 Herod then ordered the slaughter of all male children up to two years of age.

 Matthew 2:16-18 – And sent forth and slew all the children that were in Bethlehem and in all the coasts thereof, from two years old and under, according to the time which he had diligently inquired of the wise men.

 The Lord appeared to Joseph in a dream saying, Arise and take the young child and his mother, and flee into Egypt for Herod will seek the young child to destroy him.
 Joseph and Mary fled to Egypt to save the life of Jesus and remained there until Herod died.

 Tiberius Denarius – Biblical Tribute Penny 14-37 AD

 The denarius of Tiberius with Pax reverse is commonly known as the ‘Tribute Penny’, the coin to which Jesus referred to when he was discussing paying taxes to the Romans and said “render on to Caesar the things that are Caesar’s and to God the things that are God’s” (Mark 12:17).
 Although there are two other reverse types on denarii of Tiberius, they were only issued during the first two years of his reign, while the Pax reverse was employed throughout the remainder, making it the more likely coin referred to.
 The term ‘penny’ is from the 1611 King James translation of the Bible, and was adopted since the penny was the standard denomination of King James’ time.